datastax/cql-proxy/README.md

 Usage: cql-proxy

 Flags:
   -h, --help                                                                Show context-sensitive help.
   -b, --astra-bundle=STRING                                                 Path to secure connect bundle for an Astra database.
 Requires '--username' and '--password'.
-Ignored if using the
-                                                          token or contact points option ($ASTRA_BUNDLE).
+Ignored if using the token or contact points option ($ASTRA_BUNDLE).
   -t, --astra-token=STRING                                                  Token used to authenticate to an Astra database.
 Requires '--astra-database-id'.
-Ignored if using the bundle path
-                                                          or contact points option ($ASTRA_TOKEN).
+Ignored if using the bundle path or contact points option ($ASTRA_TOKEN).
   -i, --astra-database-id=STRING                                            Database ID of the Astra database.
 Requires '--astra-token' ($ASTRA_DATABASE_ID)
       --astra-api-url="https://api.astra.datastax.com"                      URL for the Astra API ($ASTRA_API_URL) --astra-timeout=10s                                                   Timeout for contacting Astra when retrieving the bundle and metadata ($ASTRA_TIMEOUT)
   -c, --contact-points=CONTACT-POINTS,...
 Contact points for cluster.
 Ignored if using the bundle path or token option ($CONTACT_POINTS).
-  -u, --username=STRING                                   Username to use for authentication ($USERNAME) -p, --password=STRING                                   Password to use for authentication ($PASSWORD) -r, --port=9042                                         Default port to use when connecting to cluster ($PORT) -n, --protocol-version="v4"                             Initial protocol version to use when connecting to the backend cluster (default: v4, options: v3, v4, v5, DSEv1,
+  -u, --username=STRING                                                     Username to use for authentication ($USERNAME) -p, --password=STRING                                                     Password to use for authentication ($PASSWORD) -r, --port=9042                                                           Default port to use when connecting to cluster ($PORT)
-                                                          DSEv2) ($PROTOCOL_VERSION)
+  -n, --protocol-version="v4"                                               Initial protocol version to use when connecting to the backend cluster (default: v4, options: v3, v4, v5, DSEv1, DSEv2) ($PROTOCOL_VERSION)
-  -m, --max-protocol-version="v4"                         Max protocol version supported by the backend cluster (default: v4, options: v3, v4, v5, DSEv1, DSEv2)
+  -m, --max-protocol-version="v4"                                           Max protocol version supported by the backend cluster (default: v4, options: v3, v4, v5, DSEv1, DSEv2) ($MAX_PROTOCOL_VERSION)
-                                                          ($MAX_PROTOCOL_VERSION)
   -a, --bind=":9042"                                                        Address to use to bind server ($BIND) -f, --config=CONFIG                                                       YAML configuration file ($CONFIG_FILE)
       --debug                                                               Show debug logging ($DEBUG)
-      --health-check                                      Enable liveness and readiness checks ($HEALTH_CHECK) --http-bind=":8000"                                 Address to use to bind HTTP server used for health checks ($HTTP_BIND)
+      --health-check                                                        Enable liveness and readiness checks ($HEALTH_CHECK)
+      --http-bind=":8000"                                                   Address to use to bind HTTP server used for health checks ($HTTP_BIND)
       --heartbeat-interval=30s                                              Interval between performing heartbeats to the cluster ($HEARTBEAT_INTERVAL)
+      --connect-timeout=10s                                                 Duration before an attempt to connect to a cluster is considered timed out ($CONNECT_TIMEOUT)
-      --idle-timeout=60s                                  Duration between successful heartbeats before a connection to the cluster is considered unresponsive and closed
+      --idle-timeout=60s                                                    Duration between successful heartbeats before a connection to the cluster is considered unresponsive and closed ($IDLE_TIMEOUT)
-                                                          ($IDLE_TIMEOUT)
-      --readiness-timeout=30s                             Duration the proxy is unable to connect to the backend cluster before it is considered not ready
+      --readiness-timeout=30s                                               Duration the proxy is unable to connect to the backend cluster before it is considered not ready ($READINESS_TIMEOUT)
-                                                          ($READINESS_TIMEOUT)
       --idempotent-graph                                                    If true it will treat all graph queries as idempotent by default and retry them automatically.
 It may be dangerous to retry some graph queries -- use with caution ($IDEMPOTENT_GRAPH).
       --num-conns=1                                                         Number of connection to create to each node of the backend cluster ($NUM_CONNS)
       --proxy-cert-file=STRING                                              Path to a PEM encoded certificate file with its intermediate certificate chain.
 This is used to encrypt traffic for proxy clients ($PROXY_CERT_FILE)
       --proxy-key-file=STRING                                               Path to a PEM encoded private key file.
 This is used to encrypt traffic for proxy clients ($PROXY_KEY_FILE)
       --rpc-address=STRING                                                  Address to advertise in the 'system.local' table for 'rpc_address'.
-It must be set if configuring peer proxies
+It must be set if configuring peer proxies ($RPC_ADDRESS)
-                                                          ($RPC_ADDRESS)
-      --data-center=STRING                                Data center to use in system tables ($DATA_CENTER) --tokens=TOKENS,...
+      --data-center=STRING                                                  Data center to use in system tables ($DATA_CENTER)
+      --tokens=TOKENS,...
 Tokens to use in the system tables.
 It's not recommended ($TOKENS)
+      --unsupported-write-consistencies=UNSUPPORTED-WRITE-CONSISTENCIES,...
+A list of unsupported write consistency levels.
+The unsupported write consistency override setting will be used inplace of the unsupported level ($UNSUPPORTED_WRITE_CONSISTENCIES)
+      --unsupported-write-consistency-override=LOCAL_QUORUM                 A consistency level use to override unsupported write consistency levels
 ```

 To pass configuration to `cql-proxy`, either command-line flags, environment variables, or a configuration file can be used.
 Using the `docker` method as an example, the following samples show how the token and database ID are defined with each method.